 Credit Building Savings Loan

 A credit building savings loan is a type of loan that helps you establish your credit and save money at the same time.
 Instead of a lender providing you with a sum of money upfront, you contribute regular payments over a specific time into an account.
 Essentially, you’re loaning money to yourself.

 As with regular loan payments, your lender will report your contributions to the credit bureaus, which may help you build a credit history over time.
 However, this isn’t always the case, so ensure you inquire with the lender about their policies.
 You don’t want to commit to a credit building savings loan if your payments aren’t being reported.

 You can obtain a loan or unsecured credit product with the help of a co-signer.
 An individual who co-signs a lending contract with you legally agrees to assume the responsibility for the debt and all associated fees if you’re unable to make payments.
 Most people use a family member or close friend as a co-signer.

 Using a co-signer can help you qualify for a loan that you might otherwise not get approved for.
 As you make regular payments on the loan and they are reported to the credit bureaus, you’ll slowly build a credit history.
 However, keep in mind that your co-signer is on the hook for the balance should you default on the payments.
 If they run into issues settling the debt, their credit score can suffer as a result, which can strain your relationship with them.

 How much information do credit bureaus need to calculate my credit score?

 What’s more important, my payment history or credit utilization?

-Your credit score is a critical factor that lenders assess when they’re deciding whether to approve your application for a credit product.
-Without a credit score, your options to access credit are severely limited.
+Credit scores are a critical factor that lenders assess when they’re deciding whether to approve your application for a credit product.
+Without good credit scores, your options to access credit are severely limited.
 You may only be able to obtain high-interest loans with unfavourable terms.
 Or you may be rejected altogether.